Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

 Despite the intensive theoretical investigations, experimentally realizing both the entanglement transition and absorbing-state transition in one quantum platform has remained challenging.
 This is because both transitions require a sufficiently large number of qubits to suppress finite-size effects, as well as high-fidelity gates and low-latency real-time measurement–feedback operations to preserve coherent dynamics.
 Although a dissipation-driven non-equilibrium phase transition has been previously observed using a trapped-ion quantum simulator with mid-circuit measurements and qubit reuse~\cite{Chertkov2023}, no active classical feedback operation was performed.
-In this work, we probe both transitions on a superconducting quantum processor, by leveraging the ability to perform high fidelity mid-circuit measurements and feedback within a sub-microsecond timescale ($\sim 700$\,ns for measurement and $\sim 200$\,ns for the feedback branch) on our hardware.
-Using a system of 30 superconducting qubits augmented with classical `flag' variables, we directly observe a transition between an absorbing phase where the total number of active qubits vanish after a very short circuit depth, and an active phase where the steady states host a finite density of active qubits.
-By choosing different initial states, we extract a set of critical exponents at the transition point which show excellent agreement with the directed percolation (DP) universality class.
-Moreover, using the same circuit architecture with 8 qubits, we further observe a measurement-induced entanglement transition from volume-law to area-law scaling.
-Crucially, we clearly find that the critical points of these two transitions occur at well-separated tuning parameters with $p_c^{\rm MIPT} < p_c^{\rm abs}$, as expected on physical ground.